 Planet Sizes and Order

-How big are the planets and what is their order from the Sun?
+How large are the planets and what is their order from the Sun?

-See how far the planets are from the Sun or Earth (current, future, or past) plus their brightness and apparent size in sky.
+See how far the planets are from the Sun or the Earth (current, future, or past), plus their brightness and apparent size in sky.

 See how large the planets appear in the sky.
 For local times and where to look etc., try the night sky in your location.
-The planets' apparent size is measured in arcseconds (").
+The apparent sizes of the planets are measured in arcseconds (").
 For comparison, the Sun and the Moon measure about 1800 arcseconds.